5 Steps to Understand and Manage Afib Effectively

 Explore Treatment Options for Atrial Fibrillation

 • Medications: Anticoagulants play a vital role in reducing stroke risk, while antiarrhythmic drugs assist in controlling heart rate and rhythm.
 The American Academy of Family Physicians (AAFP) strongly recommends chronic anticoagulation for individuals with afib unless they are at low risk of stroke (CHADS <2).
-With an estimated 2.7-6.1 million people affected by afib in the United States, the significance of effective treatment options cannot be overstated.
+With an estimated 2.7-6.1 million people affected by afib in the United States, the significance of cannot be overstated.

 By exploring these diverse options, you can work together with your healthcare providers at Amavita to develop a personalized treatment plan that aligns with your health goals and enhances your quality of life.
 Remember, you are not alone in this journey, and support is always available.